datreant/datreant/docs/Tags-Categories.rst

 Reference: Tags
 ===============
-The class :class:`datreant.aggregators.Tags` is the interface used by Treants to access their tags.
+The class :class:`datreant.limbs.Tags` is the interface used by Treants to access their tags.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: datreant.aggregators.Tags
+.. autoclass:: datreant.limbs.Tags
     :members:
     :inherited-members:

 Reference: Categories
 =====================
-The class :class:`datreant.aggregators.Categories` is the interface used by Treants to access their categories.
+The class :class:`datreant.limbs.Categories` is the interface used by Treants to access their categories.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: datreant.aggregators.Categories
+.. autoclass:: datreant.limbs.Categories
     :members:
     :inherited-members: